PlutoZhang/Zowe-docs/topics/prezosmf.md

         From the output above, you can see that only 26.711 MB is available (because z/OSMF is already installed), but the total in that file system is 535.68 MB, so enough space was available when the file system was created.

     - Verify your browser support.
-Confirm that the machine from which you plan to run the Giza desktop runs one of the supported browsers:
+Confirm that the machine from which you plan to run the Zoe desktop runs one of the supported browsers:
         - Chrome version 54 or later
         - Firefox version 44 or later
         - Microsoft Edge

       **Note**: Microsoft Internet Explorer is not yet supported at any version.

-4. After configuring z/OSMF, verify the following items to ensure z/OSMF is ready for Project Giza.
+4. After configuring z/OSMF, verify the following items to ensure z/OSMF is ready for Project Zoe.

     Check that the z/OSMF server and angel processes are running.
 From SDSF on z/OS, use the `DA` command or issue the following command on the command input line: